You are here: Start Society

 education matters e.V. is a charitable organization founded in June 2012 by students and young adults.
 Inspired by Mark Ballandies' experiences during his year of voluntary service in Uganda/Africa we want to develop ideas together and continue the work Mark successfully started.

-Especially social and cultural subjects are important to us, because they often come up short in regular school.
-Young people should be made aware of topics and problems directly or indirectly related to them.
-Therefore we try to bring up self-confident students who's character can grow in the future.
+Especially social and cultural subjects are important to us, because they often fall short in regular school.
+Young people should be aware of topics and problems directly or indirectly related to them.
+Therefore we try to educate self-confident students who's characters grow further in the future.

 Furthermore we not only want to strengthen the relationship between nations in Africa, but also their relationship with Europe and other countries in the world.

-We also arrange annually exchange projects between the Divine Mission Junior School in Uganda and the children's home Watoto Wetu Tanzania in Dar es Salaam/Tanzania to give the students a platform to exchange and open their minds for other nations.
+We also arrange annual exchange projects between students in Uganda and children in Tanzania to give the students a platform for new impressions and open their minds for other nations.

 Every donation goes directly in the specific project without any administration charge.
 We hold very close contact to our partners in Africa to make sure that every donation is received where it is supposed to.